 People with Covid Symptoms

 • The PHE ‘Exceedance’ rating compares the no. of new cases over a 14 day period with the previous 6 weeks and provides a RAG rating to indicate if the previously observed trend in the number of new cases is worsening.
-The latest rating for York (7.6.21) is Red.
+The latest rating for York (26.7.21) is Green.

-• As at 4.6.21 York University reported 1 individual within the University community who was currently self-isolating because they have had a positive COVID-19 test.
+• As at 23.7.21 York University reported 24 individuals within the University community who were currently self-isolating because they have had a positive COVID-19 test.
 The peak number was 331 on the 19.10.20.

 Cases in Residential Care Settings